Learn the craft of formulating a sermon and Bible class lesson

 4. Watch/listen to people in the motivational speaking genre.
 Like those who are on YouTube.
 Watch how they speak.
 Take notes.
 Watch/listen (online) to articulate preachers and those who give in-depth/meaty content in their presentations.
 Take notes.

-5. Work out with weights at least 3 times a week for an hour or more times a week, for less lengthy periods.
+5. Workout with weights at least 3 times a week for an hour or more times a week, for less lengthy periods.
 This builds testosterone.
-After a few months of working out like this, you will notice more primal energy, a deeper voice, a stronger presence, a more intense delivery.
+After a few months of working out like this, you will notice more primal energy, a deeper voice, a stronger presence, and a more intense delivery.
 If you stop working out, you will lose this testosterone and these qualities.
-A healthy preacher can do more for the Lord, then a preacher who has health issues.
+You will also feel better, work longer, have a better mood during stress, etc. A healthy preacher can do more for the Lord, then a preacher who has health issues.
 So exercise my be optional, but it is still a discerning choice to make.
+Having energy for your body and mind, will make you a better servant for God.

 6. Eat healthy, take care of self.
 If your tired, weak, etc. this will affect work performance and sermon delivery.